blamejoel/stuff/README.md

 # stuff
-config files that might be useful on other machines
+Personal config files that might be useful on remote or otherwise "other" machines.

+Ex: vim .vimrc file and color scheme.